medianeuroscience/nipype_repro/README.md

 ### fMRIPrep

-We used fMRIPrep [21.0.0](https://fmriprep.org/en/stable/changes.html#december-14-2021) for preprocessing.
-Information about fMRIPrep see [Here](https://fmriprep.org/en/stable/index.html).
+We used fMRIPrep ([version: 21.0.0](https://fmriprep.org/en/stable/changes.html#december-14-2021)) for preprocessing.
+Information about fMRIPrep see [here](https://fmriprep.org/en/stable/index.html).
 Using fMRIPrep within Docker see [here](https://www.nipreps.org/apps/docker/)

 ### FSL 6.0.4
 We install FSL 6.0.4. on our workstation environment by exectuing the following commands as root: